rk2k3/ip/docs/README.md

 **Format:** `find KEYWORD`
 **Example:**

     > find report
     1. [D][ ] Submit report (by: Dec 02 2019, 6:00PM)

 ## Handling invalid input

 - If you enter an empty command, Mip will remind you to type something.
-- If you type an invalid command, Mip will respond with:
+- If you type an invalid command, Mip will comment on it.

+**Example:**

+    >
+    Your message is empty. why u not saying anything

     > unknown command
     I have no idea what you are talking about...